liquidleif/monster-gov/README.md

 ### Can smaller wallets join together to create a group proposal?

-Yes, delegation of voting power will be possible, but we are still deciding whether to enable it directly from the beginning.
+Delegation of voting power will most likely be possible, but we are still deciding whether to enable it directly from the beginning.
 During a transition period, only limited proposals may be possible.

 ### Does this mean that the community controls the fate of the project?